Merensky Reef: History

 The Bushveld Complex chromitites were first reported by Hall and Humphrey in 1908.
 The initial recovery of platinum in South Africa took place on several of the large East Rand gold mines and the first separate platinum mine was a short lived venture near Naboomspruit that worked very patchy quartz reefs.
 The discovery of the Bushveld Igneous Complex deposits was made in 1924 by a Lydenburg district farmer, A F Lombaard.
 It was recorded to be approximately 80 kilometers in length.
 This was an alluvial deposit but its importance was recognized by Hans Merensky whose prospecting work discovered the primary source in the Bushveld Igneous Complex and traced it for several hundred kilometres by 1930.
 Extensive mining of the Reef didn't take place until an upsurge in the demand for platinum group metals used in exhaust pollution control in the 1950s, made exploitation economically feasible.
 Extraction of metals from the UG2 chromitite could only take place in the 1970s with major advances in metallurgy.
-The first mine concentrated on the extraction of chrome-rich UG2 platinum on the reef and was named the Lonmin mine.
+The first mine which successfully concentrated on the extraction of chrome-rich UG2 Chromitite Layer was the Western Platinum Mine.